aws-samples/aws-saas-factory-eks-reference-architecture/README.md

     This process will take about 40 - 45 minutes to complete.

     *NOTE:* An issue has been reported where the SaaSApi stack is failing due to the NLB not in an active state.
 If you see this issue and to workaround it, please navigate to the Cloud9 console and run the same npm run deploy command that you used previously to create the stack.
 It is important to ensure you use the same command that you ran previously with the same parameters, it could be either the option 1/ with domain or 2/ without the domain.
 After you execute the command, the stack creation will continue from where it left off at the SaaSApi stack and will complete successfully.
-Meanwhile, we are working on a better solution to this specific issue.
+Meanwhile, we are working on a better solution to address this issue.

 8. After the deployment is complete, if you want to inspect the services deployed within the Amazon EKS cluster, you  will need to provide Cloud9 access to the cluster.
 For this, go to the Cloudformation console, and look for the stack named *EKSSaaSCluster*.
 Go to the *Outputs* tab and look for the key *SaaSClusterConfigCommand*.
 Copy the entire value, which should start with "aws eks update-kubeconfig --name EKSSaaS", and then run the command in your Cloud9 terminal.
 You should see an output that starts with "Updated context.." which means the local Kubeconfig file has the necessary details  to access your EKS clustr